microsoft/Semantic-Weaver/docs/plugin-development.md

 1. Connect and authenticate to the source system
 2. Extract semantic model metadata (tables, columns, measures, relationships)
-3. Convert the extracted data to the intermediate representation
+3. Convert the extracted data to the Fabric semantic model representation

 ## Creating a New Plugin